-Other countries in the region are slowly following in Kenya's footsteps.
+Other countries in the region are following in Kenya's footsteps, with increasing speed in actions.
 Ethiopia, Djibouti, Tanzania, Eritrea, Uganda and Rwanda are taking significant steps through new projects, partially in cooperation with foreign companies or investors, in exploration and development of their geothermal sources.
 The time has, however, come to take it one step further, to the energy production.
 That should be the hallmark of the next decade in East Africa.

-The UNU-GTP looks forward to see geothermal turn on the lights in the East African countries, and is determined to provide the training opportunities which the region needs, both in Iceland and hopefully also through a future UNU-GTP training centre in Kenya in cooperation with the Geothermal Developing Company (GDC), Kenya Electricity Generating Co.
-(KenGen), and the African Union.
+The UNU-GTP looks forward to see geothermal turn on the lights in the East African countries, and is determined to provide the training opportunities which the region needs, both in Iceland and hopefully also through a future training centre in Kenya in cooperation with the Geothermal Developing Company (GDC), Kenya Electricity Generating Co.
+(KenGen), and the African Union and supported by UNU-GTP.